takumishibaike/takumishibaike.github.io/_pages/research.md

 ## Book

 *Who tells your story?
 Women and indigenous peoples advocacy at the UNFCCC*.
-Under contract with Cambridge University Press, Elements in Organizational Response to Climate Change. (with Bi Zhao).
+Under contract with Cambridge University Press. (with Bi Zhao).

 ## Referred Publications